vturrisi/torchfuel/README.md

-# Nemenyi
+# torchfuel

-Library to perform Friedman statistical test and Nemenyi post-hoc analysis
+Library build on top of pytorch to fuel productivity

 # How to install

 ```bash
 pip install . --user
 ```

-## This work is a port from an old Java code to Python